pinggaier/sBitx-V3--xin/README.md

-This is a fork of Farhan's sBitx reference implementation software.
+This is a fork of Farhan's sBitx reference implementation software with minimal changes, just enough to make it compile and run fine on recent Linux and Raspberry Pi versions.

 Use this fork with a recent WiringPi version for Raspberry Pi 5 support: https://github.com/WiringPi/WiringPi/releases